aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 });
 ```

-The `EvaluateExpression` supports a `runtime` prop to specify the Lambda
+The `EvaluateExpression` supports a `runtime` prop to specify the Lambda runtime to use to evaluate
-runtime to use to evaluate the expression.
-Currently, only runtimes
+the expression.
+Currently, only runtimes of the Node.js family are supported.

-of the Node.js family are supported.
+To bring your own custom execution role for the Lambda function use the `role` property.

 ## API Gateway